 Stress in itself is not negative.
 However, prolonged or repeated stress without enough time for recovery can be harmful to both the brain and the body and lead to psychological burnout.

-Burnout is a gradual process caused by prolonged severe stress, but the symptoms can start suddenly and be experienced more as a crash.
-For example that you suddenly do not know your way home, get a lot of anxiety or blurred vision.
+Burnout is a gradual process caused by prolonged severe stress.
+But the symptoms can also start suddenly and be experienced more as a crash.
+For example, if you suddenly do not know your way home, get major anxiety or blurred vision.

-The cause of burnout is often that you have had a high workload, for example, in your studies, and/or a lot of strain in your private life for an extended period of time, without enough time for recovery.
+The cause of burnout is often that you have had a high workload and/or a lot of strain in your private life for an extended period of time, without enough time for recovery.
 It does not matter if you find the tasks or activities fun and rewarding, you can still get sick.
 If you are unable to influence your situation, the stress often increases even more.

 Many who get sick from stress experience great hopelessness and it is important to know that you can get help.
 For example, you might need to take some time off, talk to a counsellor, psychologist, or psychotherapist and get medical treatment for your symptoms.